edtireli/p-brain/README.md

  `RICA_ROI_MODEL`, `SLICE_CLASSIFIER_SS_MODEL` and `SS_ROI_MODEL` to override the
  defaults.

+Pre-trained models are available at [Zenodo](https://doi.org/10.5281/zenodo.15655347).
+Download and extract them into the `AI/` directory so the default paths resolve.

 ## 7. Contributions
 For contributions, feature requests, and bug reporting, please contact me (Edis Tireli) through here, or add an issue.